KGED: History

 KGED originated as the expanded band "twin" of an existing station on the standard AM band.

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KXEX, also in Fresno, authorized to move from 1550 to 1680 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KXEX, also in Fresno, authorized to move from 1550 to 1680 kHz.
 A Construction Permit for the expanded band station was assigned the call letters KAVT on January 9, 1998.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and both stations have remained authorized.
 One restriction is that the FCC has generally required paired original and expanded band stations to remain under common ownership.

-KAVT signed on the air in October 2000.
-At its inception, the station was a Radio Disney Network affiliate, carrying its children's radio format, and was owned by the RAK Corporation.
-Starting on March 1, 2008, the call letters switched to KGED, and it carried an Adult Standards format provided by Dial Global.
+KAVT signed on in October 2000.
+At its inception, the station was a Radio Disney network affiliate, carrying its children's/contemporary hit radio format, and was owned by the RAK Corporation, and the station began broadcasting in C-QUAM AM stereo.
+On March 1, 2008, the call letters switched to KGED, and it carried an adult standards format provided by Dial Global.

-The standards format was replaced in September 2008 by a Spanish Christian radio format.
+The standards format was replaced in September 2008, by a Spanish Christian radio format.

 In October 2011, KGED 1680 re-launched with a conservative talk radio format with mostly syndicated talk personalities from the Salem Radio Network.

 On May 1, 2020, KGED's talk format moved to KXEX 1550 AM Fresno, and 1680 AM switched to regional Mexican.